Welcome to my world… of books and scripts and more…

 As a writer, I work across genre and medium, telling stories in the medium that is best for them and doodling in between.
-As 2022 starts, I am adapting my first book Dad’s Red Dress into a 10-part TV series, working on a new mostly-non-fiction book about stories and memory called Snapshots and teaching a course on screenwriting at the Irish Writer’s Centre.
+In prose I am developing a new children’s series and trying to finally finish a book that has been nudging me for years, a creative, mostly non-fiction book of about stories and memory called Snapshots.

 I work best when juggling different projects – although for each there comes a time when all else (and especialy any form of housework) gets put aside and all my focus goes on one until I have moved it to the next stage of development.